coderisetechnologiesinc/servvai-event-booking/readme.txt

 Customizable booking widgets: embed responsive booking flows into posts, pages, or sidebars Hybrid event support: deliver seamless in-person or virtual attendance experiences

+== Pre-requisites ==
+Please ensure that `/wp-json/` is publicly accessible over the internet
+For local development, restricted access to `/wp-json/` may cause issues

 == Installation ==
+1. Search "servvai" and install from from Plugin repository
-1. Upload servv-ai-event-booking.zip via Plugins → Add New
+2. You can also manually upload servvai-event-booking.zip via Plugins → Add New
-2. Activate Servv AI Event Booking
+2. Activate ServvAI Event Booking
-4. Go to Servv AI → Add New Event to start hosting
+4. Go to ServvAI Event Booking → Add New Event to start hosting

 == Frequently Asked Questions ==
 = Can I sell tickets? =